V

 Vampire crabs need to be wary of many predators in the wild.
 Any crab-eating animal is a threat to them.
 For example:

 However, their biggest threat is the pet trade.
-Their bright colors and edgy name have piqued peoples’ interest, and over-collecting is starting to become a problem.
+Their bright colors and edgy name have piqued people’s interest, and over-collecting is starting to become a problem.

 Reproduction and Lifespan

 Once mating season is over, it takes about 30 days for the eggs to hatch.
 You can tell when the eggs are about to hatch when the female becomes more secretive and hides 24/7.
-Females can carry between 20 to 80 eggs under their abdomens, depending on their size.
+Females can carry between 20 and 80 eggs under their abdomens, depending on their size.
 There are no larval stages because the eggs are large enough for direct development.

+The female stays with them and shields them under her abdomen for several weeks until they are big enough to venture out independently.
 In addition, the zoea (baby crabs) turn into cannibals after brooding is over, so it’s best to separate the mother from the zoea if you want them to make it to adulthood.

 This cannibalistic behavior also occurs during the molting season, so tanks must have an abundance of hiding places, or they should be separated by size.